leamas/org.opencpn.OpenCPN/MAINTENANCE.md

           OK, push the Publish button, otherwise Delete.
       NOTE: If nothing is done, the test build is eventually automatically published after around a week (200 hours).
+  13  When the build is published, create a new tag on the form flatpak/5.10.2-2
+      and push it
-  11. Please update this document as required.
+  14. Please update this document as required.

 Making a local build